Jean-Eudes Dazard, PhD

 Conventional statistical models are inappropriate when dealing with large datasets where the number of variables exceeds the number of observations (so-called p >> n paradigm).
 It is a challenging problem causing severe risks of model unfitting and statistical errors.
 Particular issues posed by high dimensional data are the control of error rates due to inherent noise of the employed technologies, the multi-collinearity of predictors due to the parallel nature variables interrogation, and the sparsity of informative predictors due to the massive number of variables interrogated compared to the fewness of variables at play.

-- Model Selection and Predictive Modeling as applied to Differential Expression and Genetic Interaction problems.
-Recent discoveries were made in genetic association studies, biomarker discovery, and proteomics interaction problems.
+- Model Selection and Predictive Modeling (Bayesian and Frequentist) applied to Differential Expression, Association and Interaction Problems.
+Recent discoveries were made in genetic association, biomarker discovery, and proteomics interaction studies.

-- Statistical Computing: Resampling and Monte-Carlo methods.
+- Statistical Computing and Software Development: Resampling and Monte-Carlo methods.
 Parallel Computing and Computational Complexity.
 Source Code Management and Collaborative Software Development (GitHub).

 Publications In Preparation or Submitted

-- DAZARD J-E., CHOE M., RAO J.S.
-PRIMsrc for Identification and Characterization of Informative Prognostic Subgroups by Survival Bump Hunting. (in prep 2016).
+- DAZARD J-E., CHOE M., PAWITAN Y., RAO J.S.
+Identification and Characterization of Informative Prognostic Subgroups by Survival Bump Hunting. (in prep 2018).

 - STETSON D.M., DAZARD J-E., BARNHOLTZ-SLOAN J. Protein Markers Predict Survival in Glioma Patients.
 Mol.
 Cell.
 Proteomics (in press 2016).
 PMCID: pending.